The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 Baha’is follow the teachings of Baha’u’llah, the prophet and founder of the Baha’i Faith, and every year Baha’i communities around the world joyously commemorate their Faith’s teachings of love and unity.

 Today, Baha’is will observe the ninth day of the annual Ridvan festival (ridvan means paradise) – a day with a joyful special significance which makes it holy for every Baha’i.
 Baha’u’llah wrote that this great announcement – the coming of a new Divine prophet to humanity, described as “the Tongue of the Ancient of Days” – should be seen as “the Day of supreme felicity:”

 Baha’u’llah’s declaration of his mission to a few followers in the Garden of Ridvan gave new inspiration to everyone around him, infusing the entire gathering in that garden of paradise with joy and life.
 Each year Baha’is commemorate these joyous emotions during the twelve-day Ridvan Festival, and Baha’i communities all over the world host parties and gatherings that welcome everyone in the spirit of the unity of the human family.

 On the ninth day after Baha’u’llah reached the Ridvan garden, when the Tigris River had receded sufficiently from its spring flood stage, Baha’u’llah’s family and many other followers could finally cross the river by boat to join him in that Garden of Paradise.
-Baha’is celebrate that Ninth Day of Ridvan as a Holy Day which commemorates the unity of the human family and the great joy of Baha’u’llah’s declaration.
+As a result, Baha’is celebrate the Ninth Day of Ridvan each year because it commemorates the unity of the human family and the great joy of Baha’u’llah’s declaration.

 Even though they had reunited on the island, though, Baha’u’llah’s family had no idea what would happen next.
 Exiled by a vicious Persian despot – Nasiri’d-Din Shah – and two of his most hostile ministers, Mirza Aqasi and Amir-Nizam, Baha’u’llah, his family and his followers would soon embark on their forced exile, a treacherous four-month journey to an unknown future in a foreign land with an alien language and culture.

 Impoverished, reviled by officials and made homeless by their decrees, they had no idea what tests, trials and tortures Constantinople might hold.
 Rumors swirled – that Baha’u’llah and all his followers would be imprisoned, tortured or killed.
-The capitol of the Ottoman Empire, Constantinople (now Istanbul) awaited them, infamous at the time for its Turkish prisons and their harsh, brutal treatment of captives.
+The capitol of the Ottoman Empire, an unknown future awaited them in Constantinople, infamous at the time for its Turkish prisons and their harsh, brutal treatment of captives.

 But regardless of the dangers ahead, Baha’u’llah remained joyous.
 The historian Nabil wrote: